ocadotechnology/codeforlife-template-backend/docs/frontend/CODING-CONVENTION.md

 ## RTK - Making API calls

-The base API settings are configure in `app/api.ts`.
+The base API settings are configured in `app/api.ts`.
 However, each feature will need to inject the base api with the endpoints it requires.

 ```ts
 import api from 'app/api';